BEC & Phishing Attacks on Merchants

 1. Vendor Invoice Fraud

-- Fraudster monitors your vendor relationships (via breach, social engineering, or public info)
+- A fraudster maps your vendors: breach, social engineering, public info

-- Real vendor calls asking where payment is
+- The real vendor calls later asking where payment went

 Red flags: